ADA-research/Sparkle/README.md

 Note that a direct installation through Pip does not handle certain dependencies of the Sparkle CLI, such as the required libraries for compiling [RunSolver](https://www.cril.univ-artois.fr/~roussel/runsolver/).

+You will need to supply, asside from the other dependencies in the next section, the following in your virtual environment:
+- `Python 3.10` is required to use Sparkle
+- `libnuma` and `numactl` in order to compile RunSolver.
+We suggest to use `GCCcore-12.2.0`.
+- The `R6` package, in order to compile `IRACE`

 ### Install dependencies
 Asside from several package dependencies, Sparkle's package / CLI relies on a few user supplied executables:
 - `LaTex` compiler ([pdflatex](https://gist.github.com/rain1024/98dd5e2c6c8c28f9ea9d)) for report generation
 - `Java`, tested with version 1.8.0_402, in order to use SMAC2
-- `R`, tested with version 4.3.1 in order to use IRACE
+- `R` 4.3.1, in order to use IRACE

 Other dependencies are handled by the Conda environment, but if that is not an option for you please ensure you have the following: